ilius/pyglossary/README.md

 - ✔		Supported
 - ❌ 	Will not be supported

-Note: SQLite3 `.db` files are not detected by extension, you need to specify the format.
+Note: SQLite3 `.db` files are not detected by extension; So you need to specify the format.

 Requirements
 ------------